-The 13 Man Utd players let go by Solskjaer and how they’ve fared since
+The 15 Man Utd players let go by Solskjaer & how they’ve fared since

-The United squad was in need of an overhaul when Solskjaer took over, and he hasn’t been afraid to get rid of some big names at Old Trafford.
+The United squad was in need of an overhaul when Solskjaer took over in 2018, and he wasn’t shy in getting rid of some big names at Old Trafford.

-We’ve taken a look at the 13 players to leave the Red Devils on a permanent basis since Solskjaer took over to see how they have subsequently fared.
+We’ve taken a look at the 15 players to leave the Red Devils on a permanent basis during the Norwegian’s tenure to see how they have subsequently fared.
 Note: we’ve only included players who have made five or more first-team appearances for United.

 Fellaini was a regular in the team under Jose Mourinho but was sold to Shandong Luneng in February 2019 after playing just 31 minutes under Solskjaer.

-The midfielder has scored 11 goals in 34 Chinese Super League appearances. including a hat-trick of headers in eight second-half minutes against Dalian Pro.
+The midfielder has scored 31 goals in 81 appearances for the Chinese Super League club, including a hat-trick of headers in eight second-half minutes against Dalian Pro in 2020.

-He also played in the 2020 Chinese FA Cup final, helping Shandong Luneng beat Jiangsu FC 2-0.
+He also played in the Chinese FA Cup final that year, helping Shandong Luneng beat Jiangsu FC 2-0.